mattmasten/regsensitivity/README.md

 ## Requirements

-- Stata version 15 or later
+- Stata version 16 SE or 17 SE

 ## Installation

 To install `regsensitivity` from within Stata:
 ```
-ssc install regsensitivity
+ssc install regsensitivity, all
 ```
+The `all` option will install the accompanying dataset used in the vignette as well as the package itself.
 It can also be installed manually by copying all files in the `regsensitivityStataPackage` subdirectory to your `Stata/ado/personal` directory.
 For explanation of the syntax:
 ```
 help regsensitivity
 ```